nebmit/github-backup-tool/readme.md

 ### 2. **Browsing Commits and Logs:**

-You can inspect the logs of a mirrored repo without creating a working directory:
+You can inspect the logs of a mirrored repository without creating a working directory:

 ```bash
 git --git-dir=backup/github-backup-tool.git log